tysonmote/rapper_lite/README.markdown

 # rapper_lite #

 Bare-bones static asset packager and compressor.
-Currently supports CSS and JavaScript.
+Currently supports CSS, JavaScript, and CoffeeScript.
 Uses MD5 versioning to avoid re-compressing packages that don't need to be re-compressed.
 Uses a simple config file so that you don't have to wrangle wacky comment DSLs in your source code just to join and compress a few files.

 ## Packaging assets without wanting to claw your eyes out